 If you only choose one of the content optimisation tools from this list, make it this one.
 You’ll up your SEO game and save lots of time in just a matter of minutes.

-Image you could get just a glimpse of what your competitors were doing.
-How much different would your strategy be then?
+Imagine you could get just a glimpse of what your competitors were doing.
+How much different would your analysis and strategy be then?

 These tools let you take a look at what they’re up to, so you know when to zig when they’re about to zag.

 SEMRush is one of my favourite tools ever.
-And, their free version is a great option if you don’t have the budget for their full tool.
+And, their free trial is a great way to try out all the features available to you.

 You’re able to access important stats like: what keywords they’re ranking for, how much traffic they’re getting and who their search competitors are, too.
-That’s a lot of data for free.
+That’s access to a lot of data for free.

-Tale the name of one of your known competitors and place it into the search box, then hit search:
+Take the name of one of your known competitors and place it into the search box below to see the magic live-